chandu85/Data_Science_Portfolio/Project 5 - U.S Permanent Visa Approval Prediction/README.md

 ### Exploratory Data Analysis
 I have applied several data cleaning steps as part of this project to be able to derive proper insights from it as well as to prepare it for modeling.
 Below I have documented different steps I have performed as part of data preperation as well as data analysis through graphs.
 #### 1. Data Overview
-- To start with I have reviewed the data and identified the rows with missing values, below is the initial view of missing data by features:
+- To start with I have reviewed the data and identified the rows with missing values, below is the initial view of missing data by features.

 Table 1: Table showing the missing data by features.

 <table>
   <thead>
     <tr>